Bhuvantenguria/Scaler_Hackathon/Frontend/README.md

 # Shadow Mart

 ## Description
-This project aims to provide a comprehensive solution for [describe what your project does].
+This project aims to provide a comprehensive solution for E-commerce Data Mangement.
 As part of this endeavor, we have successfully implemented the homepage route with a focus on delivering an enhanced user interface (UI) experience.

 ## Features
 - **Homepage Route Implementation**: The homepage route has been seamlessly integrated into the project.